GayalMelappilly/GayalMelappilly/README.md

 ### Hi, I'm Gayal👋

-- 🌱 Passionate self-taught web developer with expertise in various web technologies.
+- 🌱 Passionate self-taught full-stack web developer with expertise in various web technologies.
 - 🔧 Proficient in various front-end frameworks like React.js , and adept at diving into backend technologies like Node.js.
 - 📚 Constantly learning and expanding my skill set to stay ahead in the ever-evolving tech landscape.
 -